Editor's choice: OppLoans Installment Loans

 Pawn loans don’t come with a lot of options.
 Any variance in a pawn loan’s amount is based on the value of what you use as collateral.
 This collateral is usually appraised at $150 or less.
-While some pawn shops may offer auto title loans, not all do.
+While some pawn shops offer auto title loans, not all do.

 Pawn loans are limited by the items used for collateral.
-Short term loans can offer a wider variety of loans.
+Short-term loans can offer a wider variety of loans.

 Reed needed to pay off an unexpected car repair.
 Unfortunately, he spent most of his money on groceries just before his car broke down.
 Luckily, Reed had a Nintendo Switch he received as a birthday gift that he could use as collateral for a pawn loan.
-He compared the options offered by his local pawn shop with an online short term lender.
+He compared the options offered by his local pawn shop with an online short-term lender.

 In this case, the pawn store loan offered a better deal for Reed.
 Though he would be without his Nintendo for a few weeks, he’d be able to pay back the loan early without any penalties.

-Both pawn loans and short term loans can get you cash in a pinch, but each can be filled with financial risk.
+Both pawn loans and short-term loans can get you cash in a pinch, but each can be filled with financial risk.
 And neither are long-term solutions.
 If you’re looking for quick cash and have something of value, a pawn loan may be faster and more cost-effective.
 Of course, fees will depend on the state you live in and the lender you use.

-If you’re in a cash emergency, it may be a good idea to explore different options before settling on a pawn loan or short term loan.
+If you’re in a cash emergency, it may be a good idea to explore different options before settling on a pawn loan or short-term loan.

-Short term loans and pawn loans can be helpful in an emergency, but they may not fit your needs.
+Short-term loans and pawn loans can be helpful in an emergency, but they may not fit your needs.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
-While we are independent, we may receive compensation from our partners for placement of their products or services.
+While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
+We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.